AlexisJW/react-tuto/README.md

 - **What is this for?**

-  - This is an app used to learn to send, receive data from an API, use API documentation, understand and use JSON and make JavaScript code asynchronous.
+  - This is an app used to Persisting data using local storage, Routing using react-router, Rendering dynamic links.

 - **Can i copy this project?**